 There are numerous signs and symptoms of being addicted to opiate narcotics, ranging from physical to behavioral and even social.
 Although variable from one addict to the next, the signs mentioned above comprise a general overview of the most common manifestations of opiate addiction in others.

 If you or someone you love is suffering from addiction to opiates or another substance, the Palm Beach Institute is here to help.
-We have a team of caring, experienced addiction specialists available to help those in need in overcoming dependency through through an effective recovery program at our facility.
-Don’t wait—call us today and begin the journey to a new, healthy life free from the many devastating effects of addiction.
+We have a team of caring, experienced addiction specialists available to help those in need in overcoming dependency through an effective recovery program at our facility.
+Don’t wait—call us today at 1-855-960-5456 and begin the journey to a new, healthy life free from the many devastating effects of addiction.